 Let's apply this in real terms.
 Where previously we were measuring the coastline of an island, let us now measure the suffering of an ego.
 Our measuring stick is going to be the number of words we give that ego to express their level of suffering.
 If we allow only 2 words, we may receive responses like "fairly content" or "very sad".
 But what happens as we lengthen our measuring stick?
 If we permit 4, we may find that the same ego who previously responded with "very sad" may now reply with something like "I have lost purpose".
 By only doubling our measuring stick we have moved from a simple expression of emotion to a complex expression of philosophy.
 What may the same ego give us with 100 words?
 What with thousands?

 Of course, we know what we can get.
 Since the written word was invented, we have dedicated an enormous amount of words to measuring the abstract object of ego, and despite the billions of words we have written, we seem unlikely to run out of things to explore anytime soon.
 There seems no effective floor to the granularity of our measurement.
-Our dimensionality is vastly higher than an island, and our assumption before that a ghostly peninsula would not appear merely from swapping measuring sticks seems doomed.
-Within a granular enough measurement, when given enough words, this "sad" ego may express sweeping feelings of grief, silver linings of beauty, glimmers of hope, flashes of anger - all completely unpredictable from the fewer-word answers.
+Our dimensionality is vastly higher than an island's four dimensions, and our assumption before that a ghostly peninsula would not appear merely from swapping measuring sticks is doomed.
+Within a granular enough measurement, when given enough words, this "sad" ego may express sweeping feelings of grief, silver linings of beauty, glimmers of hope, flashes of anger - all completely unpredictable from the shorter responses.
 As we increase the number of words we measure with, the ego will always be able to tell us new information about it, and that new information is not guaranteed to converge to a perfect model.
 This is compounded again by the fact that egos are not stable in the dimension of time - they can change rapidly, and the act of measuring egos changes them.
 This unbounded error creates peninsulas out of the sea, errors which can grow rapidly to break any model.
 Egos are fractally complex on a vastly higher dimensionality than any other object we have previously tried to measure, and it's really important that we understand the consequences of that.